 Farrell is the son of former England ace and rugby league legend Andy Farrell.
 Unlike his father he has chosen to start his career in rugby union and is fast becoming one of the biggest names in English rugby circles.
 He can play at either flyhalf or centre, and his top class game management and superb goal-kicking ability make him a superstar.

 There is little wonder that he made his England debut at just 21 following an excellent season for Saracens.
 He was the 2012 Premiership and RPA Young Player of the season.
 Farrell showed maturity beyond his years and his unerring ability with the placed ball see him make a valued contribution.

 2013 saw Farrell cement his England place and guide Saracens to a Heineken Cup semi-final.
 After a stellar 2013 6 Nations campaign, the fly-half was selected in 2013 to tour Australia with the British and Irish Lions, where he was selected on the bench for all three test against the Wallabies, he scored 51 points in 7 appearances and made his Lions test debut in the 3rd test after missing the opening two tests.

-After recovering from a recent injury, Farrell has become fit and worked his way back into the English squad for the 2015 Rugby World Cup.
+After recovering from a ]]n injury, Farrell has become fit and worked his way back into the English squad for the 2015 Rugby World Cup.
 England disappointed as hosts of the World Cup as they failed to progress past the pool stages, becoming the first side to fail to do so.

 Farrell was included in a six-man shortlist for World Rugby Player of the Year 2016.
 He started at inside centre in all five of England's matches during the Six Nations, winning his first major international trophy as part of England's Grand Slam-winning side.